-There is a clear differentiation between the building's exterior and interior design: the exterior facade is in exposed concrete, while the interior courtyard's facade is made of light-colored wood and glass.
-Meticulously designed details have been implemented to give the embassy special features: The exterior facade's concrete was formed traditionally using wood, in the manner of Korean handicraft.
-The formwork's wood grain is visible.
+The new build in central Seoul fulfills an embassy’s multiple requirements in terms of usage and security.
+On 3,540 square meters, the building combines the ambassador’s residence, representative rooms and the office.
+The selected construction material considerably differs between the building's exterior and interior: The exterior facade is in exposed concrete, while the interior courtyard's facade is made of light-colored wood and glass.
+Meticulously designed details have been implemented to give the embassy special features: The exterior facade's concrete was formed using wood, in the manner of local handicraft, leaving the formwork's wood grain visible.
 Reminiscent of local building methods, the facade's support structure is a mullion-transom curtain wall construction, the modular subdivision of which responds to the requirements of the program with differently sized openings.
 The typical Korean wooden slats provide protection from the sun and also give rise to wonderful interplay between light and shadow.

 Federal Office for Buildings and Logistics (FOBL), Bern

 2012 – 2018